Famous Retorts I

 Pope John XXIII

-Once asked by a journalist, "How many people work in the Vatican?" the pontiff pondered the question, giving the impression that he was trying to come up with an accurate estimate.
+When asked by a journalist, "How many people work in the Vatican?", the pontiff pondered the question.
+Pope John gave the impression that he was trying to come up with an accurate estimate.
 Then, with a straight face, he answered:

 "About half."